jletteboer/DataAnalysis-MachineLearning-practice/README.md

-# DataAnalysis-MachineLearning-practice
+# Data Analysis and Machine Learning Practice
-Repository of practicing Data Analysis, Data Visualization, Machine Learning and all other things for learning Data Science
+Repository of practicing Data Analysis, Data Visualization, Machine Learning and all other things for learning Data Science.